GoogleCloudPlatform/cloud-hackathons/hacks/realtime-analytics/solutions.md

 Because the training data is hourly, the horizon value will use the same unit of time when forecasting (hours).
 A horizon value of 48 hours will return forecast results over the next 2 days.

+> [!NOTE]
-> **Note** Since this is a small sample dataset, further investigation into the accuracy of the model is out of scope for this tutorial.
+> Since this is a small sample dataset, further investigation into the accuracy of the model is out of scope for this tutorial.

 ## Challenge 5: Visualizing the results - Coach's Guide